Outdoor Recreation Legacy Program

 Funding Opportunity - OPEN

-The Notice of Funding Opportunity (NOFO) for the seventh funding cycle for the ORLP was released by the National Park Service (NPS) on July 29, 2022.
-Over $192 million is available this funding cycle.
+A five-year Notice of Funding Opportunity (NOFO) for the ORLP was released by the National Park Service (NPS) on December 12, 2024.
 State LWCF lead agencies may request grants on behalf of the state or eligible local jurisdictions.
 Interested applicants should contact Justin Hancock at 803-734-1747 or jhancock@scprt.com.
-The deadline for submission of an application to SCPRT is February 24, 2023.
-NPS reviews and makes final award decisions for ORLP.
+This NOFO provides for two rounds of ORLP applications each year.

 Project Sponsor Eligibility